Studio Building (Toronto): History

 It was only after lengthy negotiations with MacNamara that art collector Robert McMichael, in 1962, was able to purchase Tom Thomson's old shack and have it removed for exhibit at the McMichael gallery in Kleinberg, northwest of the city.
 MacNamara was concerned that locals, who were well aware of the shed's historic significance, might think him too eager to dispose of it.
 The terms, when finalized, stipulated that McMichael would pay MacNamara $800 and landscape the resulting vacant spot so as to remove any trace of the shed's presence.

 MacNamara himself faced challenges near the end of his long life when the City of Toronto approved a proposal by Canadian Tire in 2003 to construct 18- and 25-storey condominium towers on the western side of the ravine.
 As the condominium buildings threatened to destroy the quality of light that artist tenants had enjoyed for nine decades, MacNamara appealed the approval to the Ontario Municipal Board.
 MacNamara eventually withdrew his appeals, and the condominium approvals came into full force and effect.
 As a condition of his withdrawal, he received a $75,000 settlement from Canadian Tire.

 Backed by endorsements from the National Gallery of Canada, the Art Gallery of Ontario, and the Architectural Conservancy of Ontario, MacNamara applied for — and won — National Historic Site status for the building.

 Gordon MacNamara died in 2006, leaving the future of the building in some question.
-His son has expressed interest in selling the building, appraised for $1.37 million.
+His adopted son has expressed interest in selling the building, appraised for $1.37 million.
 While its designation as an historic site protects only the outside of the building, many hope that a new owner will do as much as possible to protect its legacy as a Canadian art treasure.